ikemen-engine/modules/external/mods/trials/README.md

 - A window must be specified in which the trial steps are drawn.
 This feature enables long trial lists that need to scroll (for vertical layouts) or have line returns and potentially scrolling (for horizontal layouts).
 - The trial title name can optionally be displayed.
 Text and two background elements (bg and front) can be specified.
 - Trial steps come in three flavors: upcoming, current, and completed.
 Text and background elements can be specified for each type.
 	- For horizontal layouts, the background elements are handled differently.
 Background elements are tiled dynamically to fit the width and height of the glyphs and desired padding around the glyph for that step.
-    - Additionally, each trial step type has an "incrementor" background element.
-This incrementor is displayed between trial steps (for instance, as an arrow).
-Upcoming and current step both have incrementors, while completed steps have incrementors to other completed step, as well as an incrementor to the current step (since they could be formatted differently, for instance).
-	- Note that trial step text is not displayed in horizontal layouts.
+Each trial step type has "tail" and a "head" that sandwiches the main background element.
+Tail, head, and background elements are specified for upcoming, current, and completed steps.
+Note that trial step text is not displayed in horizontal layouts.
+	- palFX can be specified for upcoming, current, and completed steps, as well as for the displayed glyphs associated with each step type.
 - A static or animated background can be displayed for all trial steps.
 This background is independent of all trial step backgrounds, and is only displayed when a trial is active.
 - Glyphs can be automatically scaled according to the font used (especially useful for vertical layouts).
 	- Glyphs are optional for vertical layouts, but they are mandatory for horizontal layouts as text is not displayed in horizontal layouts.
+Trials definition files with missing glyphs will crash horizontal layouts.
 - For Success and All Clear events, text and sound elements, as well as two background elements (bg and front) can be specified.
 - Two timers are available: one keeps track of the entire time spent on the trials, while the other keeps track of the time spent on the current trial.
 Display of the timers is optional.
 Utilization of the various pause menu functions (such as skipping to the nex trial) will void the total timer, for instance.
 - A text string that shows the current trial can optionally be displayed.
+- Other features:
+	- The user can choose to apply palFX in the Trials select screen to portraits of characters who do not have trials definition files.

 ```
 [Trials Mode]